I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Next, cut the back panel from plywood to fit flush between the two side pieces.
-This back panel keeps the structure rigid, so take your time getting the dimensions tight.
-Glue and screw it into both side panels using 2-inch wood screws placed every 6 inches along the edges.
+Then, cut the back panel out of plywood and make it fit flush between the two side pieces.
+The back panel keeps the structure rigid, so take your time.
+Glue and screw this back panel into both side pieces using 2 inch wood screws every 6 inches along the edges.

-Now cut your base panel.
-It sits inside the frame and rests on a lower horizontal support beam — you can see that detail clearly in the photo where the kennel sits lifted slightly off the surface.
-This raised base keeps your girl off cold floors, which means better joint comfort, especially as goldens age.
+Cut your base panel next.
+It is the panel that sits inside of the frame and rests on the lower horizontal support beam.
+You can see it in the photo on the left where the kennel is a bit lifted off the surface (this raised base keeps your girl off of the cold floor).

-The flip-top lid is the feature that makes this design genius.
-A single piano hinge runs along the full back edge of the lid, attaching it to the top of the back panel.
-The lid opens wide — you can see it propped fully open in the photo — so cleaning inside takes zero effort.
-That easy-access lid means you actually clean the space regularly, which keeps your dog healthier and your home smelling better.
+The thing that makes this genius to me, is the top lid.
+That’s the entire draw of the product.
+It’s a single piano hinge that runs the length of the back edge of the lid, attaching it to the top of the back panel.
+The lid opens wide (it is propped wide open in the picture) making it so easy to clean inside it that you do it without even thinking, which keeps your dog healthy and your home smelling less doggy.

-Sand everything starting with 120-grit, then finish with 220-grit for a smooth surface your dog won’t snag fur on.
-Wipe down with a damp cloth before applying any stain or sealant.
+Sand everything with at least a 120 grit paper, and then finish with the 220 grit, to give the surface a nice smooth and snag free finish.
+Wipe down the surface with a damp cloth before applying any stain or sealant.

-If your golden already has an outdoor setup, pairing this indoor kennel with something from 17 Creative DIY Dog Run Ideas for Your Furry Friend gives her a full indoor-outdoor world that’s completely hers.
+If your golden already has an outdoor setup, this indoor kennel would be a perfect compliment to one of the 17 Creative DIY Dog Run Ideas for Your Furry Friend.

 📸 Photo credit: Instagram @blazing_art_thou